Mathiaszero/ubuntuAntiAfk/README.md

 # ubuntuAntiAfk
 Script using keep-presence package to prevent system from detecting afk.
+Files must be in same directory.